travis-ci/travis.rb/README.md

 * Use new API for fetching a single branch for Repository#branch.
 This also circumvents the 25 branches limit.
 * Start publishing gem prereleases after successful builds.
+* Have `travis logs` display first job for a build if a build number is given (or for the last build if called without arguments)
+* Add support for branch names to `travis logs`.
+* Add support for just using the job suffix with `travis logs`.
+* Improve error message if job cannot be found/identified by `travis logs`.
 * Add `travis logout` for removing access token.
 * Improve error message for commands that require user to be logged in.
 * Add `account` method for fetching a single account to `Travis::Client::Methods`.